Moving lights in front of a building

 Europe: Focus on Eurozone small- and mid-caps and Swiss high-quality dividends

 The potential for tariffs under a Trump administration is a concern for European companies, particularly European cyclicals (like consumer discretionary and industrials) exposed to China.
-We expect European earnings growth to be weaker than elsewhere in the world, and expect European stocks to underperform US equities.
+We expect European earnings growth to be weaker than elsewhere in the world and anticipate European stocks to underperform US equities.

 Nevertheless, solid economic growth, lower interest rates, and reasonable valuations should offer some support.
-The MSCI Europe Index trades at a 12-month forward price-to-earnings ratio of 12.9x.
-We expect total returns of around 6% by the end of 2025.
+The MSCI Europe Index trades at a 12-month forward price-to-earnings ratio of around 13.5%.
+We expect total returns of around 3% by the end of 2025.

 We favor beneficiaries of falling interest rates and structural growth opportunities.
 Eurozone small- and mid-caps and Swiss high-quality dividends are among our preferred tactical ideas in Europe.